 Will I get access to photos & media content?

-Yes, any photos that are taken by the Peak Potential Adventures team during the Overland Track normal trek will be shared with you via our corporate Google Drive.
+Yes, photos taken by the Peak Potential Adventures team during the Overland Track adventure will be shared via our corporate Google Drive.